Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Introduction

 In this work, we introduce a reasoning-centric RL post-training method, Geo-R1, which leverages task-specific reward functions to address few-shot REU.
 Geo-R1 encourages the model to generate explicit reasoning—intermediate hypotheses that parse the referring expression, identify contextual anchors, and iteratively refine localization—thereby regularizing learning and improving generalization.
 Unlike SFT, which relies on a single teacher-forced trajectory with a differentiable surrogate loss, Geo-R1 explores multiple reasoning chains and proposals, extracting advantages from $N$-way comparisons to provide denser and richer supervision per example, making better use of few-shot samples.
 Moreover, for RES, Geo-R1 directly optimizes a task-aligned \textit{MaskGIoU} reward through the non-differentiable ``BBox + SAM'' pipeline~\citep{ravi2024sam2segmentimages}, enabling end-to-end training for dense prediction—a capability infeasible under SFT.
-Method overview can be found in Fig. \ref{fig:overview}.
+Method overview can be found in Fig.~\ref{fig:overview}.

 In our experiments, we observe three consistent advantages from RL over SFT baselines for few-shot REU in remote sensing images.
 (1) With the same small number of labeled examples, our RFT-based reasoning model substantially outperforms SFT-based models on few-shot REU tasks.
 (2) In cross-dataset evaluation, our RFT-based model remarkably outperforms SFT counterparts, suggesting the reasoning model has stronger cross-dataset generalization than non-reasoning models.
-(3) The learned reasoning traces are concise and reasonable, utilizing the spatial and semantic cues that benefit the final localization, which provides a great interpretability.
+(3) The learned reasoning traces are useful and reasonable, utilizing the spatial and semantic cues that benefit the final localization, which provides a great interpretability.

 We further establish three few-shot benchmarks and define a few-shot protocol for REU.
 In summary, our contributions are listed below: \begin{itemize}[leftmargin=*]

 \item To the best of our knowledge, we are the first to explore Referring Expression Understanding (REU) for aerial image understanding under few-shot settings.
 To facilitate rigorous and reproducible evaluation, we create VRSBench-FS, EarthReason-FS, and NWPU-FS, establishing standardized protocols for few-shot REU in remote sensing.